Skip to content

 When growth slows, most teams ask whether SEO or Google Ads should get attention first.
 The honest answer is that the right sequence depends on the bottleneck.
 If demand capture is weak, paid search can create faster signal.
 If your site has no organic foundation, SEO often becomes the cheaper compounding asset.

 The mistake is treating channel choice like a preference.
 It is really an operations decision tied to speed, cash flow, trust, and how ready the site is to convert the traffic it already receives.
+If the organic side is where you are weakest, my SEO, AEO and GEO service is built for exactly that, and if paid is misfiring, it is worth reading why Google Ads stops working before throwing more budget at it.

 Start with the bottleneck